Wedding Etiquette: Everything You Need To Know

 It’s called the “first dance” for a reason!
 The couple’s first dance is traditionally the first introduction to the dance floor, which is performed by the newlyweds.
 Wedding reception etiquette is that the father/daughter dance follows, and then the mother/son dance.

-Don’t forget to feed your vendors throughout the day.
+Don’t forget to feed your vendors!
 Some of your team will be working all day to ensure your event runs smoothly.
 They’ll need to stay nourished and hydrated to keep up the good work.
 As a rule of thumb, you only need to take care of anyone that is working for both ceremony and reception, such as photographer and videographer, wedding coordinator, DJ/MC, plus their assistants.

 Make sure to ask your venue for a room that your vendors can use to eat and coordinate with the catering service on the meal.
 Don’t forget to ask the vendors about their dietary restrictions and preferred time to eat.
 This is crucial for them to fit this in the day-of schedule.